arvidn/libtorrent/docs/building.rst

 You know that the boost libraries were found if you see the following output from the configure script::

+	Checking for boost libraries:
+	checking for boostlib >= 1.53... yes
-  checking whether the Boost::DateTime library is available... yes checking for main in -lboost_date_time... yes checking whether the Boost::Filesystem library is available... yes checking for main in -lboost_filesystem... yes checking whether the Boost::Thread library is available... yes checking for main in -lboost_thread... yes
+	checking whether the Boost::System library is available... yes checking for exit in -lboost_system... yes
+	checking whether the Boost::Chrono library is available... yes checking for exit in -lboost_chrono-mt... yes
+	checking whether the Boost::Random library is available... yes checking for exit in -lboost_random-mt... yes

 Another possible source of problems may be if the path to your libtorrent directory contains spaces.
 Make sure you either rename the directories with